geek-cookbook/geek-cookbook/manuscript/recipes/privatebin.md

 ## Chef's Notes 📓

 1. The [PrivateBin repo](https://github.com/PrivateBin/PrivateBin/blob/master/INSTALL.md) explains how to tweak configuration options, or to use a database instead of file storage, if your volume justifies it :)
 2. The inclusion of PrivateBin was due to the efforts of @gkoerk in our [Discord server](http://chat.funkypenguin.co.nz).
-Thanks Jerry!!
+Thanks Gerry!!

+--8<-- "recipe-footer.md"